amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-schedule-offset-start

-An offset is a constraint placed on a courier group that defines a range of time that is older than the scheduled time, within which a courier group will accept customer data as valid for the current job.
+An offset is a constraint placed on a courier that defines a range of time that is older than the scheduled time, within which a courier group will accept customer data as valid for the current job.
 Offset times are in Coordinated Universal Time (UTC), unless the "Use this time zone for file date ranges" checkbox is checked.

-A courier group offset is typically set to be 24 hours.
+A courier offset is typically set to be 24 hours.
 For example, it's possible for customer data to be generated with a correct file name and datestamp appended to it, but for that datestamp to represent the previous day because of the customer's own workflow.
 An offset ensures that the data at the source location is recognized by the courier as the correct data source.

 .. warning:: An offset affects couriers in a courier group whether or not they run on a schedule.
 Manually run courier groups will not take their schedule into consideration when determining the date range; only the provided input day(s) to load data from are used as inputs.